tpietzsch/none/README.md

 Sum: 3ms
 ```

 After (actually during) the first run, the JIT detects that this is a hot loop and compiles it.
-Noting that the only `F` that was ever used in `foreach()` is `Sum`, the JIT optimistically inlines that, assuming that this is all it will ever occur.
+Noting that the only `F` that was ever used in `foreach()` is `Sum`, the JIT optimistically inlines that, assuming that this is all that will ever occur.

 However, if we add different `F`s, the JIT will revise its overly optimistic assumption,
 making `F.apply()` a polymorphic call.